MSCI-245-342/hw-wordgame-on-rails/hw-instructions.md

 To create a form, we use the following code:
 ```
-<%= form_with url: game_create_path do |form| %>
+<%= form_with( url: game_create_path, local: true) do |form| %>
 <!-- Insert into here the form buttons, etc.  We'll get to these in a moment. -->
 <% end %>
 ```
 The `<%= %>` tags run some ruby code and print out the value returned.
 The code we're running here is the "form_with" method.
 We're passing it a value for the  parameter "url:", and the value is "game_create_path".
 What is this `game_create_path`?
 Remember when we run `rails routes` it shows us that each route has a "Prefix", and this "Prefix" is added to "_path" to give us a handy way of referring to the path to the route.
 Super handy.
+The `local: true` option disables use of AJAX for submitting the form.

 To make the submit button, we use this Rails code:
 ```